 "Since you bring the money why do you let Flammini run in your team that doesn't bring a penny?
 If you take Reutemann or Neve I'll give you a financial help from some sponsor".

 In the meantime McDonald spoke with someone of Ecclestone's entourage, who brought him Murray's drawings for the new air intake of the BT44, to put it in line with the new regulations.
 McDonald, not very convinced about the drawings, will have them developed but at the same time he will have an air intake built according to his experience.
-After the initial promises, RAM seems to have realized that with Ecclestone it is necessary to have a particular way of behaving.
+After the initial promises, RAM seems to have realised that with Ecclestone it is necessary to have a particular way of behaving.
 The ten engines that Brabham had to give to RAM perfectly working and refurbished, seem very far from being all ready.
-Therefore McDonald, perhaps being afraid of having engines that are not perfect, will decide to have Cosworth overhaul the engines, after McLaren's managers will refuse the commission because of too many commitments.
+Therefore McDonald, perhaps being afraid of having engines that are not perfect, decides to have Cosworth overhaul the engines, after McLaren's managers refuse the commission because of too many commitments.
 The latest news about the intricate RAM-Ecclestone-Flammini-Neve-Kessel issue, say that a Martini manager from Rome is trying to get Patrick Neve to take Flammini's place, and then possibly Reutemann, moving the Italian driver to Brabham-Alfa.
 While Ecclestone tries to place his unhappy drivers elsewhere, on Thursday 19 February 1976 the tests of the new Ferrari 312 T2 start at the Vallelunga circuit, near Rome.
 After Regazzoni, who runs during the morning, Niki Lauda goes on track.
-The Austrian driver, after twenty laps, realizes that the engine performance is decreasing and he prefers to stop at the box to replace it with the reserve one.
+The Austrian driver, after twenty laps, realises that the engine performance is decreasing and he prefers to stop at the box to replace it with the reserve one.
 The operations are carried out during the night to allow Lauda to resume testing on Friday, February 20, 1976, and to allow the technicians to determine the reasons for the failure.
 The presence of Niki Lauda attracts a large audience at Vallelunga.
-The tests of the technicians are above all centered on the adaptability of the De Dion rear axle, instead of the traditional suspensions; Lauda marks a time of 1'08"3 with this type of specification.
+The tests of the technicians are above all centred on the adaptability of the De Dion rear axle, instead of the traditional suspensions; Lauda marks a time of 1'08"3 with this type of specification.

 After fifty minutes of disassembling the De Dion, Lauda goes down on the track in the afternoon with the car equipped with the normal suspensions, and scores a time of 1'08"0.
 On a bumpy circuit such as Vallelunga, the new system provides a satisfactory result overall.
 A few days later, in Bologna, on Saturday 28 February 1976, the prize-giving ceremony for the Italian driving champions of 1975 takes place.
 In the occasion the Csai communicates that the prize reserved to the constructors, twenty-five million of Italian liras, has been assigned to the Ferrari for the fabulous season of Formula 1.
 But the engineer Enzo Ferrari sends a telegram to the president of the Csai, the engineer Alberto Rogano, communicating the intention not to accept the prize, explaining the reasons.
 Here is the text of the telegram: